ADGEfficiency/programming-resources/fundamentals/programming.md

 # What is a program?

-*Things that exist in computer programs*
+*What is a computer program made of?*

 > Software is not a rapidly advancing technology.
 The rules of software are the same today as they were in 1946, when Alan Turing wrote the very first code that would execute in an electronic computer - UNCLE BOB MARTIN

 > The tools have changed, and the hardware has changed, but the essence of software remains the same - UNCLE BOB MARTIN

-**Programming is communication**
-- a sequence of instructions for a computer
+**Programming is communication** - we are communicating **a sequence of instructions**

 Who are we communicating with?
-Who is code for?
+Who is this code for?
 - computers
 - other programmers (including your future self)

-## What is a programming language?
+## What is program made of?

 ```python
 #  primitive data types